Whistleblower questions delays and mistakes in way EPA used sensor plane after fiery Ohio derailment

 The head of the NTSB has said her agency's investigation determined the vent-and-burn wasn't necessary because the tank cars were actually starting to cool off, confirming that a dangerous reaction wasn’t happening inside them — something the chemical company had tried to tell officials.
 But the people who made the decision to blow open those tank cars said they were never told what OxyVinyls' experts determined.
 Instead, they heard only about the fears the tank cars might explode.

-The EPA said the ASPECT plane's flights in East Palestine were consistent with past missions, but that doesn't match Kroutil's experience.
+The EPA said the ASPECT plane's flights in East Palestine were consistent with past missions and the plane gathered the requested information, but that doesn't match Kroutil's experience.

-“The East Palestine derailment was the oddest response I ever observed with the ASPECT program in over two decades with the program,” said Kroutil, who helped develop the program when he worked for the Defense Department after the 9/11 attacks prompted fears about chemical explosions.
+“The East Palestine derailment was the oddest response I ever observed with the ASPECT program in over two decades with the program,” said Kroutil, who helped develop the program when he worked for the Defense Department after the 9/11 attacks demonstrated the need for such airborne monitoring over New York.

 Kroutil said he retired in frustration in January and wants to share his concerns about the East Palestine mission.
 He said this incident was handled differently than the 180 other times the plane has been deployed since 2001.
 Some of those times, the plane was even sent out as a precaution to be nearby political conventions and Super Bowls just in case something happened.